 Exemplar tests were not as widely used as in previous years as the vast majority of schools/colleges had devised their own and used a range of tasks within the centre.
-The themes of Free-Time, Holidays, Healthy Living, Home and Education were much in evidence.
+The themes of Free Time, Holidays, Healthy Living, Home and Education were much in evidence.
 In most schools/colleges, the more able students were able to talk at length and teachers allowed them time to develop answers fully.
-This was not always the case however and some teachers asked far too many questions for the students' good as many of them appeared to be confused as a result.
-More schools/colleges made use of the non-compulsory sub-bullet points which had been publicised on the AQA website and this often led to enhanced levels of performance on the part of the students.
+This was not always the case, however, and some teachers asked far too many questions for the students' good and many of them appeared to be confused as a result.
+More schools/colleges made use of the non-compulsory sub-bullet points which had been publicised on the AQA website and this often led to enhanced levels of performance on the part of the students, as the latter gained confidence from the breaking down of the bullet points into more manageable chunks.

-Teachers are advised not to make the unpredictable bullet point too complicated since this proved to disadvantage many, including the less able students.
+Teachers are advised not to make the unpredictable bullet point too complicated, since this proved to disadvantage many, including the less able students.
+For example, it is not a good idea to ask an unexpected question which contains two distinct parts, as both will need to be adequately covered for the bullet point to be fully addressed.
 Many schools/colleges had a selection of unpredictable bullet points which they varied well.
 An opinion was often asked for here and students would usually develop this with a reason, although this is not a requirement.
 Students should always be made aware of the fact that although short answers here are quite acceptable, there needs to be a verb.
-Not all schools/colleges provided a list of unpredictable questions however and in some instances, the list did not correspond with the question asked.
+Not all schools/colleges provided a list of unpredictable questions, however, and in some instances, the list did not correspond with the question asked.
 Schools/colleges also need to be reminded that they must cover all of the questions on the task sheet, including the unpredictable question, in the allotted time if students are to have access to marks in the top band for Communication.